Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ## Build output changes - general consumers

-Our compiled styles file has moved.
+The compiled styles file has moved.
 Imports must be updated:

 ```diff
 - import '@shopify/polaris/styles.css';
 + import '@shopify/polaris/dist/styles.css';
 ```

-Our minified styles file has been removed, and you should use the above file instead.
+The minified styles file has been removed, and you should use the above file instead.

 ```diff
 - import '@shopify/polaris/styles.min.css';
 + import '@shopify/polaris/dist/styles.css';
 ```

-Our scss entrypoint has been removed, and you should use the above styles file instead.
-If you require our mixins/functions you should also import the our public-api entrypoint.
+The scss entrypoint has been removed, and you should use the above `styles.css` file instead.
+If you require Polaris React’s Sass mixins and functions, you should also import the `public-api` entrypoint.

 ```diff
 - @import 'path_to_node_modules/@shopify/polaris/styles';